 (Deuteronomy 13:1-3) “If a prophet, or one who foretells by dreams, appears among you and announces to you a miraculous sign or wonder, and if the sign or wonder of which he has spoken takes place, and he says, “Let us follow other gods” (gods you have not known) “and let us worship them,” you must not listen to the words of that prophet or dreamer.
 The Lord your God is testing you to find out whether you love Him with all of your heart and with all of your soul.”

 It is possible for a false prophet to work miracles.
-When you watch Benny Hinn you see a classic example.
-He waves his coat over people and they fall backwards into the arms of professional catchers.
-On the other hand he prophesies things that do not happen and has consulted with the dead.
+When you watch a well-known so called prophet waving his coat over people and blowing on them and see them falling backwards into the arms of professional catchers it is a deception.
+As well he has prophesied things that do not happen which have been documented and in his particular case he has consulted with the dead.
 He parades around in a white suit enjoying the praises and adulation of the audience.
 He has the cameras at certain angles to extenuate his bearing.
 He comes up onto the platform with his arms outspread like a messianic figure and believes his own publicity about himself when he says we are all “little Gods.”
 He calls down curses on God’s people that do not go along with his brand of ministry.
-(You can see and hear these things for yourself on video clips.)
+(You can see this performance for yourself on video clips.)
 Now there may be some who have been healed at his meetings.
-I personally do not know of any that have been medically proven.
+It is doubtful that any of them have been proven medically.
 Of course the Lord is not bound.
 He can even speak to a false prophet through a donkey!

 However, genuine healings and even miracles do not necessarily endorse a man’s ministry or the man himself either.
 The Lord Jesus said that many would prophesy and work miracles in His name but in the end would be rejected because they had not done the will of God.
 (Matthew 7:15-23) In the end “doing the will of God from the heart” is all that matters.
 The money word of faith preachers have a faulty theology of the cross and do not live a crucified life.
-Benny Hinn is one who loves money and this is clear when you see him on a video saying that he does not want the gold in heaven but down here.
-Obviously he needs it to feed his insatiable appetite for his expensive and luxurious lifestyle and so-called ministry.
-The Lord permits these false prophets like Benny Hinn to operate in the Church to see if His people really Love Him with all of their heart and soul.
+They love money and this is clear when you see them on a video always talking about money.
+Obviously they need to feed their insatiable appetites for expensive clothes, big mansions and luxurious lifestyles they call ministry.
+The Lord permits these false prophets to operate in the Church to see if His people really Love Him with all of their heart and soul.

 3. False Prophets are described in various ways in the Bible.